 Or, if they identified that their target market was people looking for a new and innovative health food product, they could use their opportunities (such as being the first to market with this type of product) to appeal to this group.

-Creating plans based on your SWOT analysis
+Advertising Strategy based on your Marketing Situation analysis

 Once you have identified your strengths, weaknesses, opportunities, and threats, you can use this information to create a marketing plan.